memcached/mcshredder/README.md

 Please keep in mind: This is a benchmark tool, and as such we try to minimize overhead.
 There is minimal argument checking, minimal error handling, etc. Try to keep configuration files straightforward and simple.

+## TLS

+With OpenSSL installed, run `make tls` to enable TLS mode.
+Note this feature is new as of July 2024 and has poor error handling.
+If you run into errors please let us know and we'll prioritize that fix.
+We'll be improving the TLS support on a low priority basis.